Last Updated on May 23, 2021 by Larissa

-Michael and I have been on the road for over three years now with no fixed address, yet people still ask us where we call home.
+Michael and I have been on the road for ten (!) years now with no fixed address, yet people still ask us where we call home.
 We finally have a good answer: we live at Airbnb.
 We thought it would be useful to explain how Airbnb works.

 There are several reasons why we keep going back for more:

 No matter whether you’re looking for a luxury condo in Buenos Aires or a spare bedroom in Nashville you can find it on Airbnb.
 I like the variety; when staying somewhere a week or longer we prefer a house/apartment to rent, whereas for a night or two a private room in someone’s home is perfect.
 Think of it as “Aunt Mabel’s spare bedroom (with better furniture) meets Couch Surfing, meets VRBO.”

 This Buenos Aires studio is a far cry from couch surfing

 How Airbnb works related to the type of property you’re looking for is to ask you through one of its filter options.
 After you select a location, you’ll see a list of properties.
 Look at the button that says “type fo place” & it will give you several options.
 From there you can narrow down to a private room in a house (or hotel/hostel) or an entire place, or even a shared space for a more budget option.
 There’s something for every price range.